-- 1. Loosen the locknut at the brake lever.

-- 2. To increase the brake lever free play, turn the adjusting screw in direction (a).
+- 1. Loosen the locknut at the brake lever. - 2.
+To increase the brake lever free play, turn the brake lever free play adjusting screw in direction (a).
 To decrease the brake lever free play, turn the adjusting screw in direction (b).

-- 3. Tighten the locknut.
+3. Tighten the locknut.